QueueClassic/queue_classic/readme.md

 ```

 Notice that we have access to the `@queue` instance variable.
 Read the tests
-and the worker class for more information.
+and the worker class for more information on what you can do inside of the worker.

-Now that we have created a new worker, we can run this worker using our bin file:

 **bin/worker**